 XML Schema Definition (“XSD”) – A document that specifies how to formally describe the elements in an Extensible Markup Language (XML).
 The XSD is used by NGTR to verify the data in a file.
 The current XSD is the FLTDS_2016.XSD Version 1.0 and is incorporated into rule by reference.

+Data Dictionary

 Demographic Information